2018-2019 Award Winners

 QUEER SPIRITUALITY RESOURCES

 The Holy Women Icons Project (HWIP) has received an Innovator Incubator Grant from The BTS Center to create Queer Spirituality Resources.
 The Holy Women Icons Project seeks to empower marginalized women by telling the stories of revolutionary holy women through art, writing, and special events.
 Based on the lives, legends, and legacies of queer holy women icons, HWIP has painted folk-feminist icons depicting these queer holy women, in addition to writing about them.
 Queer Spirituality Resources will draw upon these queer holy women icons from history, mythology, and scripture to create Queer Spirituality Online Retreats.
-For The BTS Center’s Cairn Project, HWIP is creating three online resources Queer Spirituality Retreat, Queer Families Retreat, and Queering Liturgy Workshop for Pastors—while continuing to seek funding for the full Queer Holy Women Icons Project.
+For The BTS Center’s Cairn Project, HWIP will create three online resources Queer Spirituality Retreat, Queer Families Retreat, and Queering Liturgy Workshop for Pastors—while continuing to seek funding for the full Queer Holy Women Icons Project.
 Queer Spirituality Resources will also provide funding for scholarships so that these online retreats are accessible to everyone.
 Funding awarded: $5,000

 Rev. Dr. Angela Yarber is the Executive Director of the Holy Women Icons Project where she has painted over 95 folk-feminist icons that portray revolutionary holy women from history, mythology, and scripture.
 The author of seven books, four of which were awarded Top LGBTQ Christian Books of their respective publication years, she holds a Ph.D. in Art and Religion from the Graduate Theological Union.
 After fourteen years as a pastor and over a decade as a professor, Rev. Dr. Yarber is now creating a queer intersectionally ecofeminist retreat center to house the Holy Women Icons Project on Hawai’i Island.
 Her work has been featured on NPR’s Progressive Spirit, at Maya Angelou’s memorial celebration at Wake Forest University, on the television show Tiny House Nation, and she was a finalist for the international Penelope Niven Creative Non-Fiction Award.
 For more of her work, please visit www.holywomenicons.com